The present trend is towards the development of material removal processes that employ primarily non-mechanical energy.

 (II) Tool cone and Tool Tip-

-The tool cone (also called ‘Horn‘) amplifies and focuses the mechanical energy produced by the transducer and transmit this to the workpiece in such a way that energy utilization is optimum.
+The tool cone (also called ‘Horn‘) amplifies and focuses the mechanical energy produced by the transducer and transmits this to the workpiece in such a way that energy utilization is optimum.

 It is simply a velocity transformer with the exception that it is made slightly shorter than half of the wavelength.